+ 61 2 8307 0121

 She believes that working collaboratively in teams, and with our clients, will lead to great ideas and improve policy decision making.

 Alison has provided public policy and strategic urban and transport planning advice to governments in Australia, New Zealand and North America.
 She has led the preparation of long term integrated planning strategies with cross-disciplinary teams.

-Alison continues to lead major urban strategic studies - across housing, transport, infrastructure and open space planning at the local, subregional and metropolitan scales.
+Alison leads research and development of major metropolitan planning and urban policy projects and works with her team across housing, transport, infrastructure and open space planning at the local, subregional and metropolitan scales.

 She is passionate about education and continuous learning.
 Alison designed, coordinated and delivered an undergraduate planning subject at the University of Melbourne on implementation of strategic urban planning for capital cities.

 She has provided advice to Infrastructure Australia on the infrastructure priority list, strategic research on corridor planning, the future of cities and key challenges for future infrastructure investment to inform the national audit.
 At the local level, Alison has worked with local government on long term visions that are based on evidence, emerging trends and informed by stakeholder engagement.
 Her work challenges business as usual approaches to create new ideas for a more sustainable future.